basecom-archive/archive-cronjobbundle/docs/03-Multithreading.md

 Multithreading
 ==============

-Importent: For this feature, you need the PCNTL module for PHP.
+Important: For this feature, you need the PCNTL module for PHP.

-To enable the threading you just have the define the amount of threads to use:
+To enable the multithreading you just have to define the amount of threads to use:

 ``` php
 // ...